 Your morning class starts at 10am with a welcome and brief introduction before you head into the kitchen.
 See how Chef Eugenio takes farm fresh ingredients and turns them into a Roman feast.
 Chef Eugenio’s unique cooking style includes demonstration, some hands-on and his up close attention in the kitchen.
 Included is the preparation of antipasto, a first course typically of pasta or risotto, and a second course of meat or fish based on the season.

-A recipe book is included with compilation of Eugenio’s creations; recipes may vary depending on the seasons, so we encourage each guest to bring a notebook and camera into the kitchen.
+A recipe book is included with compilation of Chef Eugenio’s creations; recipes may vary depending on the seasons, so we encourage each guest to bring a notebook and camera into the kitchen.

-Menu may include such traditional dishes as:
+Menu may include such traditions as:

 Bucatini All’ Amatriciana ~ Bucatini are a long pasta, similar to spaghetti, but with a hole that runs the lenth of each strand.
 This traditional dish is said to come from Amatrice, a small town in Lazio, and has a base of guanciale and tomato, topped with grated Pecorino Romano cheese.